 And then there is Isaac of Nineveh aka Isaac The Syrian.

 Now Universalism can also be linked to the Alexandrian Church.
 But as both sides at the Council of Nicea were lead by Alexandrians, clearly there was a variety of beliefs there.

 Unlike most Universalists Origen is not my favorite of the Early Church fathers, I do not question his Faith, but he taught many Plaotnic ideas I'm uncomfortable with, as did Clement of Alexandria.
 But many Universalsit scholars have pointed out how the earliest critics of Origen, including those from the Antiochian school (some of whom were people mentioned above), never cited his Universalism as one of the things he was wrong on.
-It was during the reign of Justinian that Unviersalism was formally declared a heresy by the Organized Church, and it seems during that era the enemies of Universalism wanted to tie it to Origen because he was such an easy target for other reasons.

 So I feel Origen's Universalism was in-spite of not because of his Platonic and Gnostic tendencies.

 And there are those who question that Origen was a Universalist, like this Calvnanist website.
 And the fact that he alluded to something like the Reprobate doctrine as I mentioned in an old blog post, does render his Universalism questionable.
 But even if the conclusions of that site are all wrong, Origen's Apokatastasis doctrine needs to be understood in his Platonic rejection of the physical world.
 Which goes back to what I talked about in my Is Universalism Pagan post the other day.